Prelude Clubhouse is a psychiatric rehabilitation program for adults with mental illness.

 Since May is mental health awareness month, it’s important to highlight resources available for the 6.5 million Texans who have a mental illness and would benefit from treatment, according to Mental Health America of Greater Dallas.

 “We’re there for you,” Judge said.
 “We’re there to help you transition out of this very strange situation that we’ve all found ourselves in.”

 Often, the hardest part of mental illness recovery is maintaining it.
 But keeping that recovered status is precisely what Prelude Clubhouse does.

-Judge said a typical day at the Clubhouse begins with a morning meeting run by one of the clubhouse members.
+Judge said a typical day at the clubhouse begins with a morning meeting run by one of the clubhouse members.
 An assignment board is present for members to sign up for the type of work they want to do.
 The clerical unit, Judge said, is the most popular one.
 Job assignments in the clerical unit consist of things like writing and gathering information online.
-Members of the kitchen unit make lunch every day for members, which only costs each member $1.50 to help cover food costs.
+Members of the kitchen unit make lunch every day for members, which only costs each member $1.50 to help cover costs.

 But Prelude Clubhouse also partners with employers for its transitional employment program.
 This way, those who want to start transitioning back into the workforce can begin with a part-time job.

 Once someone signs up for the Clubhouse, they become members for life, Judge said.
 And that’s something the members take seriously.